 Today the Northport Sweet Shop, established by George Panarites in 1929, still flourishes as an institution on Long Island.
 Now almost 80 years after it was established, the Sweet Shop is still going strong and still proudly representing that piece of the AMERICAN DREAM which George Panarites found on MAIN STREET.

-Mr & Mrs Panarites and their daughter Georgia in the Sweet Shop
+Mr & Mrs Panarites with daughter Georgia in the Sweet Shop

 1958 Pete Panarites working behind the counter after School

-George Panarites with daughter Georgia & Nephew Michael circa 1961
+George Panarites, daughter Georgia & Nephew Michael 1961